 Opportunities for Juniors

-Students interested in research should talk to their professors and advisors.
-In addition, they should meet with Wallace Genser at the Center for Undergraduate Research and Fellowships (call 215-746-6488 or write to firstname.lastname@example.org for a research consultation appointment).
+Juniors interested in research should talk to their professors and advisors.
+In addition, they should reach out to the Center for Undergraduate Research and Fellowships office by calling 215-746-6488 or writing to firstname.lastname@example.org for a research consultation appointment.

 English Undergraduate Research Grants offer students up to $500 to support costs associated with a specific research project.